-Kathleen Johns described the assailant's vehicle as light tan.
-On the same evening as the Kathleen Johns abduction, two men, Frederick Beaman and William Horton were traveling on Highway 132, near Highway 33 and Interstate 580, when a man passed them in a white 1959 Buick, continued about a mile down the road where he pulled up and attempted to flag them down.
+On the same evening as the Kathleen Johns abduction, two men, Frederick Beaman and William Horton were traveling on Highway 132, near Highway 33 and Interstate 580, when a man passed them in a white 1959 Buick and continued about a mile down the road where he pulled up and attempted to flag them down.
 They continued on without stopping.
 The incident was reported to Sergeant Hall of the Stanislaus County Sheriff's Office on March 23rd 1970, the day after the Kathleen Johns abduction.
-They had read the abduction account in the Modesto Bee newspaper and believing it to be relevant information, reported it to authorities.
-Whether these two vehicles are one and the same will never be known, however three months later Richard Radetich was murdered and another white car would come into play.
+They had read the abduction account in the Modesto Bee newspaper - and believing it to be relevant information - reported it to authorities.
+Whether these two vehicles are one and the same will never be known, however, three months later Richard Radetich was murdered and another white car would come into play.

-As stated earlier, a white Cadillac was observed speeding away from the Radetich murder, traveling on Oak Street, before turning north on Divisadero Street.
+As stated earlier, a white Cadillac was observed speeding away from the Richard Radetich murder site, traveling on Oak Street, before turning north on Divisadero Street.
 The murderer had options after the killing, to travel east, west, north or south.
 The driver made three directional changes to enable a northerly heading on Divisadero Street.
-If the killer had proceeded north on Divisadero Street, he would eventually have passed Washington Street and Jackson Street into the Cow Hollow region, on the eastern fringes of Presidio Park and aligned with the directional movements of the Zodiac Killer on October 11th 1969.
-It's weak, but it's all we've got from the Zodiac and eyewitness testimony.
+If the killer had proceeded north on Divisadero Street, he would eventually have passed Washington Street and Jackson Street into the Cow Hollow region on the eastern fringes of Presidio Park and aligned with the directional movements of the Zodiac Killer on October 11th 1969.
+It's weak, but it's all we have from the Zodiac and eyewitness testimony.